Dr Tamara Johnson

 Lisa was my student at University of Melbourne, co-supervised with Prof Mark Elgar.
 She worked on leadership behaviour in social sawflies and showed fascinating results associated with how the structure of leaders and followers can be crucial even to the most simple of animal societies.
 By doing elegant manipulate experiments she was able to demonstrate the fitness and behavioural consequences of destroying societal fabric by removing leaders (or followers) from these social groups.
-The first of the papers from her PhD was published in Proceedings of the Royal Society B, and she is working on the other papers while squeezing in time for several other jobs and avid devotion to her dog.
+The first of the papers from her PhD was published in Proceedings of the Royal Society B and the second in Animal Behaviour.
+When she isn’t indulging her dog, she is working for the research office at the University of Melbourne.

 Honours and Masters students